 I spent the last 15 months working with the Learn after school tutoring Program at both Bassett & Whittier High Schools - that is my day job.
 I have also spent nearly 2 years happily working as a Wyzant tutor in everything from History & Spanish, to English Lit & Religion.

 And for fun: Sports (too many different sports to list),movies, chatting with friends about everything, astronomy, & writing.
 I'm looking forward to sharing my knowledge & time - hey, maybe we can both learn a thing or two!
+My name is Alex.
+I love to teach & also enjoy learning from those I teach.
+I am a native New Yorker, who has been an enthusiastic resident of California for 2 years.
+I have a great wife, a ball of energy in the form of my 3 year-old son named Teddy, and a precious year-old daughter.
+I have Ten years of teaching experience, but I really started to

 During my senior year in high school, I was awarded the AP Scholar Award (for mastery in at least three honors classes).
 One of these classes was American History.
 I was one of 3 students in a school of 4,800 to receive the award.